Breach Response

 Breach response has its own protocol separate from (but related to) incident response.
 It requires coordination among various stakeholders across CMS and HHS:

-- Personnel at the CMS Cybersecurity Integration Center who support CMS Incident Response (IR)
+- Personnel at the CMS Cybersecurity Integration Center (CCIC) who support CMS Incident Response (IR)

-- People within CMS responsible for ensuring system security and privacy – such as System and Business Owners (SO / BO), Information System Security Officers (ISSO), and Cyber Risk Advisors (CRA)
+- People within CMS responsible for ensuring system security and privacy – such as System and Business Owners (SO / BO), System Security and Privacy Officer (previously known as ISSO), and Cyber Risk Advisors (CRA)

 - People at HHS who must cooperate in or approve CMS actions, including the HHS Privacy Incident Response Team (PIRT)